Tsu Castle

 How do I get to Tsu Castle?

 The nearest station is Tsu Station (JR Kisei Main Line / Kintetsu Nagoya Line).
-It is approximately a 15-minute walk from the station.
-Parking: Parking available in the castle park area.
-Accessible with a JR Pass.
+From there it is about 15 minutes on foot.

 How much does Tsu Castle cost to enter?